Brown coal mining limits in North Bohemia: New Social Democrat-led government searches for a solution to the limits

 Despite Sobotka's pledge that the mining limits issue would be dealt with in the coalition agreement, it was eventually dropped from the final draft.
 The newly installed ANO Minister of Environment, Richard Brabec, explained that this was the result of pressure from other coalition partners, but he was nevertheless confident that the new government would not repeal the limits.
 "ANO had a clear declaration that it would maintain the limits.
 A clearer statement dropped out of the government policy statement.
 It got in there only in the form that is in the coalition agreement, i.e. that repealing the limits will ensue from an update of the state energy plan," Brabec explained.
 I am convinced that even though it's not in the policy statement, the reality will really be what we have promised - that there will be no breaching of the mining limits.
 Yes, the Ministry of Environment wanted to have it mentioned there more explicitly.
 But at the moment it's a compromise between the coalition partners."
 Brabec rejected the argument that if there were no immediate decision on lifting the limits there would be no coal for heating plants and thousands of people would lose their jobs.
 He said that would not happen in the immediate future.

-In the immediate wake of Brabec's statement, Greenpeace published survey results it had commissioned on attitudes to the mining limits in the Usti region.
+In the immediate wake of Brabec's statement, Greenpeace published survey results it had commissioned on attitudes to the mining limits in the Ústí nad Labem Region.
 They showed that fully 70% in the region rejected the demolition of communities for the purpose of extracting coal.
 Of this figure, 51% rejected the lifting of the limits outright, while a further 18% favoured maintenance of the limits where towns would be directly affected.